Assistant Professor, Ph.D.

-*Bineham, S., Pazey, B. L. (2013).
+*Bineham, S., Pazey, B. L., Lashley, C. (2013).
 Principals and special education.
 Journal of Research in Leadership Education.
-Manuscript under revision.
+Manuscript in preparation.

-Gevarter, C., Pazey, B. L., & Hamrick, J. (2013).
-Administrators’ wiews and knowledge related to intervention and instructional practices for students with autism spectrum disorders.
+Pazey, B. L., Gevarter, C., Rojseki, L. & Hamrick, J. (2013).
+Administrators’ views and knowledge related to intervention and instructional practices for students with autism spectrum disorders.
 Manuscript in preparation.

-McKenna, J., Pazey, B., & Flower, A. (2013).
+McKenna, J., Pazey, B. L., & Flower, A. (2013).
 School-wide positive behavioral supports: Potential barriers and facilitators of implementation and implications for practice.
 NASSP Bulletin.
-Manuscript submitted for publication/under review.
+Manuscript revised/under review.

-*Pazey, B., Heilig-Vasquez, J., Cole, H. A., & Sumbera, M. J. (2013).
+*Pazey, B. L., Heilig-Vasquez, J., Cole, H. A., & Sumbera, M. J. (2013).
 A comparative analysis of urban special education students’ schooling experiences in an environment of longstanding accountability.
 Urban Review.
 Manuscript under revision.

-Pazey, B., & Salazar, M. (2013).
+Pazey, B. L., & Salazar, M. (2013).
 Response to intervention: A national survey of general and special education professionals’ perspectives on RTI.
 Manuscript in preparation.

-*Salazar, M., & Pazey, B. (2013).
+*Salazar, M., & Pazey, B. L., Lashley, C. (2013).
 How building principals made sense of a free and appropriate education in the least restrictive environment throughout an era of accountability.
 Leadership and Policy in Schools.
 Manuscript under revision.